-WHAT WE'RE WORKING TOWARDS HOW WE'LL MEASURE PROGR ESS HOW WE'RE PERFORMING NOW WHAT WE'R E AIMING FOR (Levels of service) (Performance measures) (2019/20 results) 2021/22 2022/23 2023/24 2024/25 - 2031/31 We provide protection from flooding for private properties Flooding events from stormwat 0 0 0 0 0 The number of flooding events result and for each flooding event the num expressed per 1.000 properties conne ber of habitable floors affected, 0 0 0 0 0 N/A 1 hour 1 hour 1 hour 1 hour We provide efficient and sustainable Compliance with resource Abatement notices 0 0 0 0 0 stormwater services consents Infringement notices 0 0 0 0 0 Compliance with Council's resource Enforcement orders 0 0 0 0 0 consents for discharge from its stormwater systems measured by the number of the following received by Council: Convictions 0 0 0 0 0 The majority of residents are satisfied with our stormwater services 1.94 ≤5 ≤5 ≤5 ≤5 The total number of complaints rece mance of its stormwater system, exp the stormwater systems.
+WHAT WE'RE WORKING TOWARDS HOW WE'LL MEASURE PROGR ESS HOW WE'RE PERFORMING NOW WHAT WE'R E AIMING FOR (Levels of service) (Performance measures) (2019/20 results) 2021/22 2022/23 2023/24 2024/25 - 2031/31 We provide protection from flooding for private properties ling events from stormwater overflows 0 0 0 0 0 and for each flooding event the num The number of flooding events resulting from stormwater overflows, and for each flooding event the number of habitable floors affected, expressed per 1.000 properties connected to the stormwater system.
+Median response time (in hours) to callouts Where contractors attend a call-out on Council's behalf to attend a flooding event, the median response times are measured from the time Council receives the notification to the time that service personnel reach the site.
+0 0 0 0 Where contractors attend a call-out of flooding event, the median response 1 hour 1 hour 1 hour 1 hour We provide efficient and sustainable Compliance with resource Abatement notices 0 0 0 0 0 stormwater services consents Infringement notices 0 0 0 0 0 Compliance with Council's resource Enforcement orders 0 0 0 0 0 consents for discharge from its stormwater systems measured by the number of the following received by Council: Convictions 0 0 0 0 0 The majority of residents are satisfied with our stormwater services Customer satisfaction with stor connections) mwater services (per 1,000 1.94 ≤5 ≤5 ≤5 ≤5 the total number of complaints received by Council about the perfor- nance of its stormwater system, expressed per 1,000 connections to

-$^{^{\}star}$ Mandatory performance measure set by the Department of Internal Affair
+$^{\star}$ Mandatory performance measure set by the Department of Internal Affair